Of Course Meaning

 Of Course:

-The phrase “of course” indicates that something is obvious, expected, or naturally understood.
-It can express agreement, affirm a statement, or emphasize the certainty of a response.
-The tone it uses can vary from sincere to sarcastic, depending on the context.
+The phrase “of course” means that something is clear, expected, or known.
+It can show agreement, support a statement, or highlight how certain a response is.
+The tone can change from real to sarcastic depending on the context.

 The Evolution of “Of Course”